borgesdan/monogame-brasil/README.md

 # MonoGame Caffe

-Set of classes, structures and tools in C # to facilitate the development of 2D games with a library [MonoGame] (http://www.monogame.net/).
+Set of classes, structures and tools in C # to facilitate the development of 2D games with a library [MonoGame](http://www.monogame.net/).

 ## Version